FMJansen/fmjansen.com/about.md

 ## Floris and other things

 Next to industrial design, I have some hobbies, too, of which some accidently transformed into freelancing activities: web development, graphic design and photo&shy;graphy.
 Additionally, I end up spending a lot of my spare time on activities by the [study association](https://svid.nl/about) of our faculty: I was in two committees and the board over the past few years.
-This year, I’m trying to improve our education in the [Faculty Student Council](https://www.tudelft.nl/en/student/faculties/ide-student-portal/organisation/faculty-student-council-fsr/), which is combined with the education committee of the study association.
+Last year, I worked on improving our education as part of the [Faculty Student Council](https://www.tudelft.nl/en/student/faculties/ide-student-portal/organisation/faculty-student-council-fsr/).

 <div class="project__picture-group--light">